-The Pottery course teaches you the art of pottery.
+The Pottery course for beginners teaches you the art of pottery.
 You learn to throw clay on an electric turn table and work on your own design, where there's plenty of room to experiment.
 You will practise until you’ve mastered the technique and are able to shape the clay into the object you have in mind.
 Following the drying process, your creation will be baked at a minimum of 1,000 degrees, after which you can make a selection from a wide range of glazes to decorate your work.
 Your work will be finished and ready to use after the second baking.

-Ellen studied at the school of arts in Kampen and the Ceramics Academy in Gouda.
-Since 1991 she has been working as an independent ceramist.She has been a teacher in ceramics since 2010 and worked at different organizations like the Ceramics Academy in Gouda, VAK Delft and X.
+Ellen studied at the school of Arts in Kampen and the Dutch Ceramics Academy in Gouda.
+Since 1991 she has been working as an independent ceramist.She sells her ceramic objects all over Europe and in China.
+She has been a teacher in ceramics since 1992 and worked at different organisations like the Dutch Ceramics Academy in Gouda, VAKDelft and X.

 |On Friday from 18:00 until 23:00 and on Saturday from 12:00 until 18:00|